kevinmburk/setup-notes/notes.md

       ```bash
       ssh-add ~/.ssh/id_rsa
       ```
-6. Copy your public SSH key and add to GitHub:
+6. Copy your public SSH key and add to your GitHub profile:
     - Print the contents of your public key:
       ```bash
       cat ~/.ssh/id_rsa.pub